Blake Grupe: Professional career

+New Orleans Saints

 After going unselected in the 2023 NFL draft, Grupe was signed by the New Orleans Saints as an undrafted free agent.
 In the first preseason game, he made the game-winning field goal against the Kansas City Chiefs.
 He competed with veteran Wil Lutz for a spot on the team and won the position battle.

 In Week 3 of the 2023 season, Grupe missed a 46-yard go-ahead field goal against the Green Bay Packers, resulting in a Saints loss.
-In Week 5, Grupe was named National Football Conference Special Teams Player of the Week after completing four extra points, two 50+ yard field goals, and recording five touchbacks on seven kickoffs in a 34–0 win over the New England Patriots.
+In Week 5, Grupe was named NFC Special Teams Player of the Week after completing four extra points, two 50+ yard field goals, and recording five touchbacks on seven kickoffs in a 34–0 win over the New England Patriots.
 As a rookie, he converted all 40 extra point attempts and 30 of 37 field goal attempts.
 In the 2024 season, Grupe converted 31 of 33 extra point attempts and 27 of 31 field goal attempts.

+Grupe struggled during the 2025 season, missing a league-high eight field goal attempts through Week 12, including making only 5 of 11 attempts past 40 yards.
+On November 25, 2025, Grupe was released by the New Orleans Saints.

+Indianapolis Colts

+On December 2, 2025, Grupe signed with the Indianapolis Colts' practice squad.
+He was signed to the active roster on December 10.
+In Week 15, against the Seattle Seahawks, Grupe kicked a go-ahead 60-yard field goal with 40 seconds left, however, the Colts would go on to lose 18–16.
+Grupe beat the longest field goal in Colts history which was 58 yards, kicked by Dan Miller in 1982.

+On March 16, 2026, Grupe re-signed with the Colts on a one-year, $1.4 million contract.
+He was waived on August 30.

+New York Jets

+On August 31, 2026, Grupe was claimed off waivers by the New York Jets.